TwoKeyEconomy (2KEY) Trading Down 30.8% Over Last Week

-TwoKeyEconomy (CURRENCY:2KEY) traded down 1.9% against the dollar during the 1 day period ending at 13:00 PM ET on October 10th.
-TwoKeyEconomy has a total market capitalization of $985,717.16 and $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last day.
-One TwoKeyEconomy coin can currently be bought for $0.0379 or 0.00000361 BTC on cryptocurrency exchanges.
-Over the last week, TwoKeyEconomy has traded 30.8% lower against the dollar.
+TwoKeyEconomy (CURRENCY:2KEY) traded down 1.9% against the dollar during the 24-hour period ending at 17:00 PM Eastern on October 16th.
+Over the last seven days, TwoKeyEconomy has traded 30.8% lower against the dollar.
+One TwoKeyEconomy coin can now be purchased for approximately $0.0379 or 0.00000361 BTC on exchanges.
+TwoKeyEconomy has a total market capitalization of $985,717.16 and approximately $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed over the last day: